Vanuatu & Fiji

 The resort’s lounge and restaurant.

-We were wading through the shallow waters at low tide, observing the rich marine life, when we spotted a man not too far from us.
-He seemed to be looking for clams or some other seafood.
-Given the remoteness of our location, we were surprised to find another person there, so we waved at him.
-He seemed friendly, so we approached him and struck up a conversation.
-In perfect English, he told us that he lives in a small house in a former coconut plantation nearby, and that he’s mostly self-sufficient between the vegetables he grows and the seafood he catches.
-Interesting to meet someone who’s clearly big-city educated and chooses to live a reclusive life here — a very tempting idea!
+While wading through the shallows at low tide, we noticed a man nearby who seemed to be foraging for clams.
+Given how remote this spot is, we were surprised to see another human being, so we waved.
+He waved back, and we struck up a conversation.
+In perfect English, he told us he lives in a small house on a former coconut plantation nearby, mostly self-sufficient between the vegetables he grows and the seafood he catches.
+Clearly well-educated, he’d made a deliberate choice to live this quiet, reclusive life on a remote Fijian coastline.
+We’d be lying if we said we weren’t a little envious.

 We kayaked to this secluded beach.